kubernetes-sigs/kubebuilder/docs/book/beyond_basics/boilerplate.md

 It is possible to add boilerplate license headers to all generated code by modifying `hack/boilerplate.go.txt`.

-If you don't create `boilerplate.go.txt` an empty version will be created for you by `kubebuilder init`.
+If you don't create `boilerplate.go.txt` an apache2 boilerplate header will be created for you.
 Modifying this file will only impact files created afterward.

 {% sample lang="bash" %}